aukilabs/libp2p-experiment/example/holepunching/README.md

 # libp2p Hole Punching Example

 ## Overview
-This project demonstrates how to implement hole punching in a libp2p network using Go.
-The success rate of UDP hole punching is typically higher than with TCP.
+This project showcases how to implement hole punching in a libp2p network using Go.
+It leverages [AutoNAT](https://docs.libp2p.io/concepts/nat/autonat/) to detect whether a node is behind a NAT.
+If a node is behind NAT, it finds potential relays within the posemesh and reserves a slot for communication.
+Once the relay connection is established, the [Identify](https://github.com/libp2p/specs/blob/master/identify/README.md) protocol informs other peers that they can connect to you through this relay.

+Additionally, [Identify](https://github.com/libp2p/specs/blob/master/identify/README.md) is used to discover your IP address, and having a public IP is essential to initiate hole punching.

+Whenever a direct connection becomes possible, we will seamlessly switch the traffic from the relay connections to the direct connection.

 - UPnP (Universal Plug and Play) will be used if possible to establish direct connections.
 - If UPnP is not available, a relay node will act as the final fallback for connections.